WarriorOfWhat/Hostingway/README.md

 **Closest to Target/Exact:** You can either enter this number manually, or use Roll for Target, which will then wait for you to do /random and automatically put the number into the box.<br>

 **START SCANNING:** We recommend you hit this button BEFORE you tell people to start doing /random.
 It'll then detect every /random in the log as it pops up.
-It'll only pick up the first /random a person does and will not pick up the person running the plug-in if they accidentally /random into their own drawing.<br>
+It'll only pick up the first /random a person does and if you select the prompt to include the host's rolls, it will do so.
+Otherwise it will ignore the host's rolls.<br>

 **Clear All:** Delete all the names and numbers.
 It'll verify this before you do it so be careful.<br>